juice-lang/juicelang.org/README.md

   $ sudo apt install composer
   ```

-  Otherwise, you can find an installation guide [here][5].
+  Otherwise, you can find an installation guide [here][5].\

-  The placeholder `<COMPOSER_COMMAND>` is used in the following section.
-If you installed composer through brew or
+  If you installed composer this way, you should replace `composer` in the commands in the section below with
-  apt, it should be `composer`, otherwise `php /path/to/composer.phar`.
+  `php /path/to/composer.phar`.

 #### Installation